 Ashley Peters (FINANCE MANAGER)

 Ashley Peters, originally from Utica, New York, holds a BFA in Dance and a BA in Psychology from University at Buffalo.
-Most recently, Ashley was seen on tour in Germany, Austria and Luxembourg with Jon Lehrer's Shadows in Motion.
-As a freelance artist, Ashley has been a featured soloist with the Balasole Dance Company, toured Europe as a solo artist with Blue Lake Fine Arts Camp’s International Ballet Ensemble as well as performed at Jacob’s Pillow with Melanie Aceto Contemporary Dance Company.
+As a freelance artist, Ashley has toured Germany with Jon Lehrer's Shadows in Motion, been a featured soloist with the Balasole Dance Company, toured Europe as a solo artist with Blue Lake Fine Arts Camp’s International Ballet Ensemble as well as performed at Jacob’s Pillow with Melanie Aceto Contemporary Dance Company.
 In 2012, she was presented an Award of Distinction in Research from the University at Buffalo on her thesis regarding the history and applications of jazz dance.
 Since moving to Brooklyn in 2013, Ashley has performed at Triskelion Arts, Gibney Dance, Alvin Ailey Citigroup Theater and Bryant Park presents Modern Dance.
-Most recently she has performed with The Moving Architects, MELD Movement and Treeline Dance Works as well as other freelance projects throughout New York City.
-Ashley is thrilled to be joining the BMP team!
+She is an active company member of The Moving Architects, female-centric dance company, and dances in various freelance projects throughout New York City.
+Prior to working at BMP, Ashley worked at Gibney Dance Center and gained a passion for Arts Administration!
+Ashley is thrilled to bring the future of opera to all of you!